mukhtarsafarofff/Phone-Charge-Module-for-Car-/README.md

 .
 Actually the MC34063 is the heart of many products that today need a DC-DC converter, that is, a direct voltage converter.
 The MC34063 is an extremely versatile electronic component that has gained wide acceptance in the electronics world.
+Its versatility is accompanied by a very convenient price which is an interesting combination.